I discovered silkscreen printing when I arrived in Lyon (France) and immediately fell in love with it!

 Step number one: we need a black and white drawing!
 Whatever the technique, it can be digital or traditional.
 We scan it if necessary and then print it onto a transparent sheet of paper (acetate sheet).

 Expose your screen

-Once the coated emulsion-coated screen is dry, place your design on it with scotch tape.
+Once the emulsion-coated screen is dry, place your design on it with scotch tape.
 The whole thing is then exposed to a very bright light.
 The machine will illuminate the mesh screen for several seconds/minutes: the emulsion will dry… But not in the places that are covered by the black lines of the design !
 This step can also work when it’s sunny outside ☀️ it will just take more time.